-:class: 'ArraysetDataWriter'

-instance object of the initialized arrayset.

-Raises

-ValueError

-If provided name contains any non ascii, non alpha-numeric characters.

-ValueError

-If required 'shape' and 'dtype' arguments are not provided in absence of

-'prototype' argument.

-ValueError

-If 'prototype' argument is not a C contiguous ndarray.

-ValueError

-If rank of maximum tensor shape > 31.

-ValueError

-If zero sized dimension in 'shape' argument

-ValueError

-If the specified backend is not valid.
+- PermissionError If any enclosed arrayset is opened in a connection manager. - ValueError If provided name contains any non ascii letter characters characters, or if the string is longer than 64 characters long. - ValueError If required shape and dtype arguments are not provided in absence of prototype argument. - ValueError If prototype argument is not a C contiguous ndarray. - LOOKUPError If a arrayset already exists with the provided name. - ValueError If rank of maximum tensor shape > 31. - ValueError If zero sized dimension in shape argument - ValueError If the specified backend is not valid.

 '''

+[7]: co.arraysets.init_arrayset(name='mnist_training_images', prototype=trimgs[0])

 '''

-[7]: co.arraysets.init_arrayset(name='mnist_training_images', prototype=trimgs[0])

-[7]: Hangar ArraysetDataWriter

-Arrayset Name

-: mnist_training_images
+: mnist_training_images y.uint8'>

-: 976ba57033bb

-Schema Hash

-Variable Shape

-: False

-(max) Shape

-: (784,)

-: <class 'numpy.uint8'>

-Datatype

-Named Samples

-: True

-Access Mode

-: a

-: 0

-Number of Samples
+'''

 Partial Remote Data Refs : False

 '''